BhaskarPeruri/BhaskarPeruri.github.io/about.md

 - Actively participating in smart contract auditing contests and solving CTF challenges.

-- Engage in reading audit reports, writeups, and blogs related to this field.
+- Engage in reading audit reports, writeups, and blogs related to blockchain security.

 #### With a proven track record in blockchain development, a strong academic background, and a dedication to continuous learning, I am primed to excel in a challenging role within the blockchain industry.